Updated: March 25, 2017

 Selecting the best tactical flashlight: Pay Attention to the Specs

 Selecting the best tactical flashlight involves knowing what you’re going to use it for and making sure you can rely on it in the most extreme survival situations, as even the top rated flashlights might leave you in the dark if you don’t make the right purchase.
-Like I mentioned before, I’ve had my fair share of experiences with low-budget flashlights that failed me when I needed them most.
-The best light is going to be there for you through thick and thin, and that’s what i looked out for in my tactical flashlight reviews.
+Like I mentioned before, I’ve had my fair share of experiences with low-budget torches that failed me when I needed them most.
+The best light is going to be there for you through thick and thin, and that’s what i looked out for in my tactical reviews.
 It’s going to be an instrument of survival.
 One of the specs I recommend paying the most attention to when selecting using my tactical light reviews, is the lumens.
 Imagine a scenario where you’re deep in the wilderness and suddenly you get injured and can’t hike out.
 You’re deep in the woods, so there’s no cell service.
 Now if you’re an experienced outdoorsman like me, you’ll have told somebody about your approximate location, but it could still be several hours until they send a search party.
 As night starts setting in, your best bet for signalling for help is going to hopefully be right on your hip.
 Hopefully you bought a great tactical torch with a high lumens output because that high beam intensity is going to help you when you need to signal for SOS.
 And that is exactly why you need to read these tactical light reviews, because you might just find yourself in a situation and not know if you can rely on your Tac Light.

-The run time is also crucial when choosing your torch, and it’s one of the main reasons why I do not recommend thinking your smart phone is a good substitute for a dependable light.
+The run time is also crucial when choosing your torch, and it’s one of the main reasons why I do not recommend thinking your smart phone is the best substitute for a dependable light.
 Your smart phone is going to be drained of battery after 5 or so hours, but if you chose the right model, your light is going to run anywhere from 40-250+ hours.
 The best tactical flashlight won’t have you worrying about when you might need to charge it next.
-You can keep it with you and depend on it for weeks of straight usage, and with some extra batteries thrown in your tactical bag, you’re good to go, and thats why I create these tactical flashlight reviews, to help you.
+You can keep it with you and depend on it for weeks of straight usage, and with some extra batteries thrown in your tactical bag, you’re good to go, and thats why I create these reviews, to help you.

 The other important spec is durability.
-The best tactical flashlight is going to be able to take as hard of a hit as you can, as i have tested in my tactical flashlight review.
+The best tactical flashlight is going to be able to take as hard of a hit as you can, as i have tested in my best tactical flashlight review.
 This baby isn’t going to shatter or break apart at the slightest bump.
 Military and SWAT professionals know how important durability is, which is why they carry the heavier, sturdy lights.
 They don’t equip themselves with cheap, flimsy lights that just get left in the glove box or in the junk drawer at home.
 They know that the right flashlight is going to be with them at all times in some tough situations.

 Battery Type, Moisture Resistance, and Accessories